 - Once you have all the holes made in your straws, you can move to the assembly of your car frame.

-- You will place a toothpick through each structure hole (the hole that you marked at 1 inch or the 2nd hole from the end).
-I recommend pushing the toothpicks all the way through, so the pointed tips are sticking out on both sides.
+- You will place a toothpick through each structure hole (the hole you marked at 1 inch or the 2nd hole from the end).
+I recommend pushing the toothpicks through so the pointed tips stick out on both sides.

 - Once dry, cut the pointed ends off your toothpicks and place a little glue on the outside section of the straw.

-Now that you have the structure built, you work on and add the wheels. this is where the lids or caps come in.
-Most of the caps that you will find have a mark in the center.
-This is a great and perfect place to drill the hole to make the axels for your cars.
+Now that the structure is built, you work on and add the wheels.
+This is where the lids or caps come in.
+Most caps you will find have a mark in the center.
+This is a great and perfect place to drill the hole to make the axles for your cars.

 You will want to drill a hole in the center of each lid.
 This will be the same process as the holes you drilled in the straws.
 The holes in the wheels will be drilled just large enough for the toothpick to fit snugly.